 Lack of safety: Without streetlights, telephones or other means of communication, women and girls are particularly vulnerable after dark.

-On June 30, 2013, President Obama announced a new $7 billion U.S. commitment to the energy sector in Ethiopia, Ghana, Kenya, Liberia, Nigeria, and Tanzania.
-The President’s Power Africa initiative is aimed at increasing electricity access by 20 million households and businesses and electricity generation by 10,000 megawatts over the next 5 years.
+On June 30, 2013, President Obama announced a new $7 billion U.S. commitment to the energy sector in sub-Saharan Africa.
+The President’s Power Africa initiative is aimed at increasing electricity access by 60 million households and businesses and electricity generation by 30,000 megawatts over the next 5 years.
 His plan includes efforts to improve African energy governance systems and national energy plans, as well as investments from the Export-Import Bank, the Overseas Private Investment Corporation, the Millennium Challenge Corporation, USTDA and USAID.
 Power Africa will build on Africa’s enormous power potential, including oil and gas, and the potential to develop clean geothermal, hydro, wind and solar energy.

-Power Africa also includes $9 billion in commitments from the private sector, including General Electric, Heirs Holdings, Symbion Power, Harith General Partners, and Husk Power Systems.
+To date, Power Africa includes $9 billion in commitments from the private sector, including General Electric, Heirs Holdings, Symbion Power, Harith General Partners, and Husk Power Systems.

-Statement of U.S. Policy: S. 2508 declares that it is the policy of the United States to partner with the governments of sub-Saharan African countries, the private sector, and others to:
+Statement of U.S. Policy: H.R.
+2847 declares that it is the policy of the United States to partner with the governments of sub-Saharan African countries, the private sector, and others to:

 - Promote first-time electricity access for at least 50 million people by 2020;